How to Compress PDFs in Windows 10

 There are several free options to compress PDF files online.
 For this tutorial, we’ll be using our in-house tools because we know they’re both free and secure.

 That’s all there is to it.
-Smallpdf, and other online tools, make it incredibly easy to compress PDFs without having to leave your web browser.
+TechJunkie’s PDF tools make it easy to quickly compress a PDF file.

 4dots Free PDF Compressor